Brawlence/SIR/README.md

 - Overabundant tags can sometimes exceed the filename length limit, thus they are currently trimmed to nearest space symbol below 230 symbols.

 ## Planned features and TODO ##
-- Further refactor the tag parser code, unifying as much as possible
-- Make the highlight toggle-able
+- Implement an 'Options' page (page action) and store persistent user options
-- Add yande.re to the list of supported sites
+- Add yande.re, danbooru to the list of supported sites
-- Implement persistent options
-- Add an 'Options' page
+- Further refactor the tag parser code

 ## Known bugs ##
 - *Twitter* - in the timeline, unrelated tags are fetched from the whole page.
 Please save from individual post page for now.
 - *Chromium 77* (probably others too?) - sometimes the extension fails to fetch tags.
-Page reload (`F5`) / Tab switch / `Get Tags String` fixes that
+Page reload (`F5`) / Tab switch / `Get Tags String`/`Toggle Highlight` fixes that
-- Every new `Get Tags String` window on the same page is placed 20 px lower than the previous one.
-Should I keep it as a feature?

 If you happen to enconuter an unlisted bug, please submit it through https://github.com/Brawlence/SIR/issues/new